 To be considered for admission to the Ph.D.
 Program applicants must:

 - Hold a master’s degree in social work (M.S.W.) from a CSWE-accreditted program.
+You must submit two copies of official academic transcripts showing degrees awarded, and date(s) conferred.
 Official transcripts from all colleges and universities attending previously are required.

-- Hold a master’s degree in a related social science discipline from an accredited program.
+- Hold a master’s degree from a social science discipline related from an accredited program.
 The Doctoral Admissions Committee will evaluate whether M.S.W. foundation prerequisite courses will be required.

 - Have achieved a grade point average of 3.5 or better (A=4.0) in all previous undergraduate and graduate work.
 Applicants who do not meet the minimum 3.5 GPA requirement but who demonstrate excellence in other areas of the application may be considered.
 We will calculate your GPA based on your transcripts.

 - Submit Graduate Record Exam (GRE) scores.
 You must have official test scores sent directly to the university.
 Test scores should not be more than five years old.
-The University of Houston’s institutional code for the GRE is 6870.
+The University of Houston’s institutional code for the GRE is 6870, and the social work code is 5001.
 For information about the GRE, call the Educational Testing Service at 1-800-537-3160 or check the UH Learning and Assessment Services Web site (http://las.uh.edu/uts/).

-- Submit a minimum of three, but not more than five, names of refernces from those who are familiar with your potential for doctoral education.
-At least two references must be from academics (i.e., former tenure-track professors, graduate advisor, etc.).
+- Submit a minimum of three, but not more than five, letters of recommendation from persons who are familiar with your potential for doctoral education.
+At least two letters must be from academics (i.e., former tenure-track professors, graduate advisor, etc).